Have you ever successfully completed a No Buy Challenge?

 If traveling is important to you, you might want to focus on economical travel options like camping.

-This period goes over major holidays and celebrations like Christmas and birthdays.
+Something to keep in mind is that this buy nothing for a year challenge goes over major holidays and celebrations like Christmas and birthdays.
 You’ll have to consider DIY gifts, no gifts, or perhaps give the gift of an experience e.g. take them to a free event or on a hike.

-This is a difficult challenge to partake in, but it will broaden your outlook on life.
+Not buying anything for a year is a difficult challenge to partake in, but it will broaden your outlook on life.
 You will grow from this in ways you never anticipated.

 Which time frame is right for you?